Lance Lear 1959 - 2020 - Obituary

 Lance was a devoted husband, father and son.
 A talented musician, he played the drums for several local bands.
 His favorite pastimes included taking vacations with his family, listening to rock and roll music and studying history and participating in lodge-related activities.

-Funeral rites and Celebration of Life services are scheduled to begin at 11:00 a.m.
-Monday July 13, 2020 at St. Paul United Church of Christ in New Bremen, with the Rev. Beck Erb-Strang, officiating.
+Funeral rites and celebration of life services are scheduled to begin at 11 a.m.
+Monday, July 13, 2020 at St. Paul United Church of Christ in New Bremen, with the Rev. Beck Erb-Strang, officiating.
 Burial will follow at the German Protestant Cemetery in New Bremen.

-Visitation 5 - 8 p.m. on Sunday at the Miller - Long & Folk Funeral Home 314 W. High Street in St. Marys.
+Visitation was held Sunday at the Miller - Long & Folk Funeral Home, 314 W. High St. in St. Marys.
 Additional visitation one hour prior to services on Monday at the church.

 Those attending the visitation or services are strongly encouraged to comply with recommended social-distancing guidelines.